-RELEASE TIME [ICAO]- Time prior to which an aircraft should be given further clearance or prior to which it should not proceed in case of radio failure.
+RELEASE TIME [ICAO] - Time prior to which an aircraft should be given further clearance or prior to which it should not proceed in case of radio failure.

-REMOTE AIRPORT INFORMATION SERVICE (RAIS)-A temporary service provided by facilities, which are not located on the landing airport, but have communication capability and automated weather reporting available to the pilot at the landing airport.
+REMOTE AIRPORT INFORMATION SERVICE (RAIS)- A temporary service provided by facilities, which are not located on the landing airport, but have communication capability and automated weather reporting available to the pilot at the landing airport.

 REMOTE COMMUNICATIONS AIR/GROUND FACILITY- An unmanned VHF/UHF transmitter/ receiver facility which is used to expand ARTCC air/ground communications coverage and to facilitate direct contact between pilots and controllers.
 RCAG facilities are sometimes not equipped with emergency frequencies 121.5 MHz and 243.0 MHz.
-(Refer to AIM.)

-REMOTE COMMUNICATIONS OUTLET- An unmanned communications facility remotely controlled by air traffic personnel.
+REMOTE COMMUNICATIONS OUTLET (RCO)- An unmanned communications facility remotely controlled by air traffic personnel.
 RCOs serve FSSs.
-RTRs serve terminal ATC facilities.
+Remote Transmitter/Receivers (RTR) serve terminal ATC facilities.
 An RCO or RTR may be UHF or VHF and will extend the communication range of the air traffic facility.
 There are several classes of RCOs and RTRs.
 The class is determined by the number of transmitters or receivers.
 Classes A through G are used primarily for air/ground purposes.
 RCO and RTR class O facilities are nonprotected outlets subject to undetected and prolonged outages.
 RCO (O's) and RTR (O's) were established for the express purpose of providing ground-to-ground communications between air traffic control specialists and pilots located at a satellite airport for delivering en route clearances, issuing departure authorizations, and acknowledging instrument flight rules cancellations or departure/landing times.
-As a secondary function, they may be used for advisory purposes whenever the air/ground frequency.
+As a secondary function, they may be used for advisory purposes whenever the aircraft is below the coverage of the primary air/ground frequency.

-REMOTE TRANSMITTER/RECEIVER- (See REMOTE COMMUNICATIONS OUTLET.)
+REMOTE TRANSMITTER/RECEIVER (RTR)-(See REMOTE COMMUNICATIONS OUTLET.)